IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/remediation.md

 4. Create and verify a VM snapshot, image-level backup, or equivalent rollback method.
 5. Retain relevant AppX/AppReadiness event logs and current diagnostic output.
 6. Record known pre-existing failures such as Start, Search, OneDrive, Files On-Demand, or slow logons.
-7. Disable new RDS logons and ensure Gateway-mediated user sessions are disconnected.
+7. Prevent new ordinary RDS user logons using the environment's normal maintenance controls.
-8. Log off ordinary user sessions.
+8. Allow ordinary user sessions to exit and ensure no normal users remain connected.
 9. Reboot the server.
 10. After reboot, preferably sign in through the physical, hypervisor, or out-of-band console with a local administrator account.

-Based on the observed correlation between the repeated WNF family and Gateway-mediated RDS user activity, it is advisable to keep Gateway users disconnected during cleanup and avoid using a Gateway session for the maintenance work.
-A physical, hypervisor, or out-of-band console session is preferred.
-A direct RDP session that does not traverse the Gateway may be lower risk, but this was not specifically validated during the investigation.
-This is a precautionary recommendation: the investigation did not identify RD Gateway itself as the writer or establish that a direct non-Gateway RDP session would interfere with cleanup.
+A physical, hypervisor, or out-of-band console session with a local administrator remains the preferred cleanup path because it minimizes dependencies on the RDS user-session stack during low-level maintenance.
+The remediation script enforces the local-account and console-session checks independently by default. `-AllowNonLocalAccount` and `-AllowNonConsoleSession` are explicit, logged overrides for environments where those conditions have been deliberately reviewed and accepted.

+Controlled recurrence testing later identified redirected-printer setup, not RD Gateway itself, as the repeatable target-family creation trigger on a reproducible affected host.

 ## Automatic registry backup